Skip to main content

 Baby's bedroom in soft pink with tall window dressed in white shutter, closed with louvres open, white wardrobe, moses basket on white stand on a cream sheepskin rug, pink chair, white chest of drawers, wooden rocking horse, white vase on white mantelpiece with pampas, pink and pale grey bunting, baby on sheepskin rug on cream carpet, under a wooden hanging toyframe.

-Decorating a nursery or a young child’s bedroom brings the creative side out in everyone.
-As well as having fun with the styling there are some practical aspects to consider that will help make this a versatile space that will grow with your child.
+Decorating a child’s bedroom brings the creative side out in everyone.
+As well as having fun with the styling there are some practical aspects to consider that will help make this a versatile space that will grow with your little one.

-Let’s discover how to make this important room of the home a space that both you and your child will love to spend time.
+Let’s discover how to make this room a place where both you and your child will love to spend time.

 Child's bedroom in soft white with window dressed in white curtains with multi-coloured star pattern, open, white cast iron-style bed with patchwork cover in shades of pinks with flower patterns, bunting in pinks and blues, white dolls house, small white wall shelving with small animals, small pink round rug by bed.